2026/6/28 (Sun) 10:30~14:00 (開場 10:00)

 ・Rediscovering your own resources

-・Inspiration for future project activities and new challenges
+・Opportunities for future project activities and new challenges

 (Who knows?
 The connections and seeds of ideas you find here might just lead to your future project activities.)